 Annual cost~$720

-Assessment: The Professional plan is just barely enough, but overage costs remain moderate.
-Alternatively, you can optimize tasks by reducing steps or execution frequency.
+Assessment: 2,000 tasks is just barely enough, and the overage stays moderate -- but moving the slider one step up is usually cheaper than paying overage every month.
+Alternatively, optimize tasks by reducing steps or execution frequency.

 Example 3: Growing Team with 10 Workflows